AER-RC/CLBLM/README.md

 ## Platforms on which CLBLM can be run <a name="platforms"></a>

 It is recommended that LNFL and CLBLM be compiled in Fortran 90.
-LBLRTM has previously been run on Centos platforms.
+CLBLM has previously been run on Centos platforms.

 ## Issues relating to unformatted files on UNIX and LINUX systems <a name="unformatted"></a>